Home » Great Lakes States Directory » Michigan Military History

 For history of the War of 1812, see: America in the Early 19th Century – 1809-1861

-Hull’s Surrender of Detroit – Michigan Military
+Hull’s Surrender of Detroit – War of 1812 and Michigan

 Lossing, Benson J.